 Since the first Amazon Echo broke cover in 2014, smart speakers have become commonplace in many homes: reading out the weather forecast, queueing up tunes, keeping the kids entertained, looking up interesting nuggets of trivia, and much more.

 Google joined the fray in 2016 with the original Google Home, and the Google Home Mini is the smaller, cheaper version of that – still powered by Google Assistant, but in a cuter form.
 Is the Google Home Mini worth a place in your home?
+And should you take advantage of price cuts in response to Amazon Prime Day 2019?
 Read on to find out.

 - These are the best smart speakers you can buy right now